 FHA Guidelines On Mortgage Part Of Bankruptcy

-Borrowers with mortgage and/or mortgages part of Chapter 7 Bankruptcy, the mandatory waiting period to qualify for a FHA Loan is three years from the date of the recorded date of the foreclosure, deed in lieu of foreclosure and/or short sale date on the mortgage that was part of Chapter 7 Bankruptcy.
+Borrowers with a mortgage and/or mortgages part of Chapter 7 Bankruptcy, the mandatory waiting period to qualify for an FHA loan is three years from the date of the recorded date of the foreclosure, deed in lieu of foreclosure and/or short sale date on the mortgage that was part of Chapter 7 Bankruptcy.

 - The waiting period clock does not start until the mortgage and/or mortgages that was included as part of your Chapter 7 Bankruptcy was transferred out of homeowners name and into the name of the mortgage lender and/or the date of the sheriff’s sale